-CAT (2023) reviewed existing global targets in the buildings sector to gain a second line of evidence to inform target development.
-CAT searched the academic literature, as well as reports, declarations, and commitments from leading multilateral institutions and global multistakeholder coalitions focused on decarbonizing the buildings sector (e.g., IEA, C40, Global Alliance for Buildings and Construction, World Green Building Council) for these targets.
+CAT (2023) then reviewed existing global targets in the buildings sector to gain a second line of evidence.
+The authors searched the academic literature, as well as reports, declarations, and commitments from leading multilateral institutions and global multistakeholder coalitions focused on decarbonizing the buildings sector (e.g., IEA, C40, Global Alliance for Buildings and Construction, World Green Building Council) for these targets.